kubecost/docs/using-kubecost/navigating-the-kubecost-ui/efficiency.md

 ![Efficiency Report](/images/efficiency.png)

-## Understanding effiency and idle cost metrics
+## Understanding efficiency and idle cost metrics

 Efficiency Report breaks down idle costs into two distinct categories:

-* *Workload idle* refers to hardware resources (CPU/GPU/RAM) that are requested by the workloads, but are not consumed on average.
+* *Workload idle* refers to the cost associated with hardware resources (CPU/GPU/RAM) that are requested by the workloads, but are not consumed on average.
-* *Infra idle* refers to purchased hardware resources that are neither requested nor consumed.
+* *Infra idle* refers to the cost associated with purchased hardware resources that are neither requested nor consumed.

 These metrics, when compared to total spend, are necessary when calculating efficiency.
 Workload efficiency can be calculated as: